mathesar-foundation/mathesar-wiki/docs/community/gsoc/project-idea-template.md

 # Project Idea Template

-!!! warning
+!!! warning "GSoC 2024 will not have Mathesar"
+    **Mathesar [will not be participating](https://github.com/mathesar-foundation/mathesar/issues/3381) in Google Summer of Code (GSoC) 2024** due to lack of maintainer capacity.
+We hope to resume participation in 2025.

-    Mathesar is not participating in GSoC 2024.
-This template was for GSoC 2023.
+    This guide was for GSoC 2023.

 !!! info "Information"
     Please use this template while adding new project ideas to [Project Ideas](/community/mentoring/project-ideas).